Army now suspects foul play in disappearance of 20-year-old soldier

 She was last seen in the parking lot of her 3rd Cavalry Regiment Engineer Squadron Headquarters.

-Keys to her car and her barracks room and her ID card and wallet was later found in the armory room where she had worked earlier in the day.
+Keys to her car and her barracks room and her ID card and wallet were later found in the armory room where she had worked earlier in the day.

 She was last seen wearing a black T-shirt and purple fitness-type pants.